mori-b/aioconnectors/README.md

 ### 8.Funny embedded chat

 As simple chat using aioconnectors is embedded, it is encrypted, and allows you to exchange messages, files and directories easily between 2 Linux stations.
 It is not a multi user chat, but more of a tool to easily transfer stuff between your computers.
+Warning : the server does not perform client authentication.

 -On the 1st station (server side), type :